lxtrichard/CS-189-Machine-Learning/README.md

 ## HW4 Logistic Regression

-1. Implemented logistic regression with $l_2$ regularization with gradient decent and stochastic gradient descent.
+1. Implemented logistic regression with L2 regularization with gradient decent and stochastic gradient descent.
 2. Varied the learning rate of stochastic gradient descent.

-## HW5 Decision Trees for Classication
+## HW5 Decision Trees for Classification

 1. Designed a decision tree and random forest.
 2. Utilized the tree model to classify the spam and Titanic dataset.